 From the first diagnosis to ongoing education, Pfizer offers a wide variety of tools and resources to help you and your patients manage severe anaphylaxis.

-Tools and resources for your practice
+Tools and resources for your practice and to help inform patients

 Clinical Criteria Card